When users use my Angular apps, they shall be able to select a theme from a theme list, some of which are dark.

 }

-let themeLink = document.getElementById(this.themeLinkId) as HTMLLinkElement;
+let themeLink = document.getElementById(this.settings.themeLinkId) as HTMLLinkElement;

 if (themeLink) { // app has been loaded in the browser page/tab.